 I don't think this is a medical malpractice case.
 Did you call the lab and tell them you no longer want to take the test and explain why?
 I doubt they would hold your feet to the fire if you have not yet taken the test.

-And come back to a note on the door saying you left two scratches on their car a d the make and model of the accused car should I remove the apology note saying sorry we didn't know anything happened and didn't mean to cause any harm should I remove the apology note or do you think anything serious...
+And come back to a note on the door saying you left two scratches on their car a d the make and model of the accused car should I remove the apology note saying sorry we didn't know anything happened and didn't mean to cause any harm should I remove the apology note or do you think...
 Read more »

 From a legal standpoint, you are best to just let it go because saying anything could get you into trouble.
 If you are less worried about the legal and more interested in being a good neighbor, go with your first idea.